gauravz7/pythonsdk-localbot/README.md

-# Multimodal Live API UI
+# Gemini Multimodal Live API - Starter Code

 This project contains the user interface for the Multimodal Live API.
 It features a Python backend with two server options and a Node.js/Express frontend.